FireHydrant's Jira custom field integration feature supports two broad categories of Jira custom fields:

 The most common Jira epic ticket type is supported as part of the existing Jira multi-project configuration workflow.
 An example is the epic ticket type created with the Jira Scrum Template.

-When configuring a project as part of the Jira multi-project workflow, no additional custom field configuration is required to be able to select Epic as the default ticket type for incident or action item tickets.
+When configuring a project as part of the Jira multi-project workflow, for some epic ticket types you may need to map the custom field Epic Name before being able to select Epic as the default ticket type for incident or action item tickets.
 For more information on Jira configuration or multi-project migration see:

 - Integrating with Jira Cloud